arjunnrajput/Shop-Online/README.md

 ## Introduction

-"Shop Online" is an Android-based e-commerce application designed to provide a seamless shopping experience for users.
+"Shopping App" is an Android-based e-commerce application designed to provide a seamless shopping experience for users.
 The application targets the online fashion retail market, offering a wide range of products across various categories such as Casuals, Ethnic, Dresses, Jeans, Shorts, Skirts, Footwear, Mobile, and Watches.
 The application aims to cater to both Customers and Admins, ensuring a user-friendly interface that simplifies the shopping and management processes.

 ## Features